-Do you have what it takes to be a MacGyver at an intelligence agency?
+Do you have what it takes to join an intelligence agency?

-The Cyber Corps Program accepts undergraduate, master's and doctoral students who have strong interests in computer science, computer engineering, electrical engineering, chemical engineering, mechanical engineering, applied physics, engineering physics or mathematics.
+TU’s Cyber Corps accepts students interested in computer science, computer engineering, electrical engineering, chemical engineering, mechanical engineering, applied physics, engineering physics or mathematics.
 The program also accommodates students who have strong expertise in computer science or computer engineering and are interested in pursuing law, business and liberal arts degrees.

 - Free tuition, books and supplies